alondraorn/DH150-UX/assignment5/README.md

 Emotions: Excited and hopeful to see available options

 CHALLENGE - Edit search field to meet budget
-Actions: Has to edit orginal search field to meet preferences and financial priorities
+Actions: Has to edit original search field to meet preferences and financial priorities
-Thoughts: "Is it cheaper if I fly on a weekeday?","Do these include connecting flights as well?"
+Thoughts: "Is it cheaper if I fly on a weekday?","Do these include connecting flights as well?"
 Emotions: Frustrated and unsure if she is looking at all available possibilities

 SOLUTIONS - Provide guided price tool that automatically suggests ways to decreases the price of the trip